Diversity and inclusion leaders shared their struggles at a recent panel discussion in Sydney.

 2. Is it the message or the messenger?

 It is from his position as a long-time ally to marginalised groups that Lamb drew a lesson that is relevant to all people who want to use their position to advocate for others.
-Becomes sometimes the struggle to get buy-in with D&I is not to do with the logical strength or moral value of the message – it’s about the person who delivers it.
+Because sometimes the struggle to get buy-in with D&I is not to do with the logical strength or moral value of the message – it’s about the person who delivers it.

 “I’ve said things as a man that are no different from what a woman said two minutes ago in the same discussion that have been perceived differently, because it came from me,” says Lamb.
 “As an increasingly middle-aged, straight, white guy, I can say things and people will perceive them as more objective than others who they see as having a vested interest.